N1cK-OP/NI_PvpHud/README.md

 - Step 2 - ensure it in your server.cfg by NI_PvpHud

-- Step 3 - restart your server
+- Step 3 - start your NI_PvpHud script

 ## ToDo